timskillman/pico-arcade/README.md

 - Faster triangle rendering
 - Quadratic curves
 - Gradient-filled rectangles (multiple colours can be added and evenly spread through the fill)
-- General flood fill (can me quite expensive on memory!)
+- General flood fill (can be quite expensive on memory!)
 - Textured triangle (not tested!)